Probability: Interpretations

-When dealing with experiments that are random and well-defined in a purely theoretical setting (like tossing a coin), probabilities can be numerically described by the number of desired outcomes, divided by the total number of all outcomes.
+When dealing with random experiments – i.e., experiments that are random and well-defined – in a purely theoretical setting (like tossing a coin), probabilities can be numerically described by the number of desired outcomes, divided by the total number of all outcomes.
+This is referred to as theoretical probability (in contrast to empirical probability, dealing with probabilities in the context of real experiments).
+The probability is a number between 0 and 1; the larger the probability, the more likely the desired outcome is to occur.
 For example, tossing a coin twice will yield "head-head", "head-tail", "tail-head", and "tail-tail" outcomes.
 The probability of getting an outcome of "head-head" is 1 out of 4 outcomes, or, in numerical terms, 1/4, 0.25 or 25%.
+The probability of getting an outcome of at least one head is 3 out of 4, or 0.75, and this event is more likely to occur.
 However, when it comes to practical application, there are two major competing categories of probability interpretations, whose adherents hold different views about the fundamental nature of probability: